Solved: Spotify Playing Random Songs

 Clear App Cache

 I’ll show you how to remove the cache on both Android and iPhone.
-Let’s start with Android first:

 1. Go to “Settings” and “Applications/Device Maintenance.”

-2. Select Spotify among these apps and then click on “Storage.
+2. Select Spotify among these apps and then click on “Storage.”

 3. Next, we must click on “Clear cache.”